Enhance your skills

 Recognising how competitive the job market is for graduates, the programme has been specifically designed to provide you with the key employability skills to help kickstart your career and make your mark in your chosen field.

-Fieldwork and experiential learning are key facets in the development of undergraduate knowledge and skills within the disciplines of Geography and Planning.
-This programme provides a range of opportunities for students to develop this knowledge and skill set, including in-module 1 or 1/2-day field visits; group data collection and analysis assessments; and dedicated Year 2 and Final Year field study modules.
+Fieldwork and experiential learning are key in the development of your knowledge and skills in planning.
+This programme provides a range of opportunities for you to develop this knowledge and skill set, including in-module field visits and group data collection and analysis assessments.

 We offer an RTPI-accredited version of this programme that you can transfer onto following enrolment.
 The accredited route will require specific module selections in year 1 which will be discussed during enrolment.